MannyVR/CodePath-CyberSecurity-/Week 7/README.md

                            2)In the url add /readme.html
   - [ ] Affected source code:vmdistillery.vm/readme.html

-1. (Required) Vulnerability Name or ID
+1. Application Denial of Service (DOS) (unpatched)
-  - [ ] Summary:
+  - [ ] Summary: This is a vulnerability that affects almost all versions of word press and is used by running a Python Script.
+The python script loads a lot of javascript that ends up overloading the website
-    - Vulnerability types:
+    - Vulnerability types: DOS
-    - Tested in version:
+    - Tested in version: 4.94 and below
-    - Fixed in version:
+    - Fixed in version: 4.95
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
   - [ ] Affected source code: